-- " a Timer who keeps time during the Individual Tools exchange - " a guidelines Reader who reads the instructions for each section out loud to the group - " a Recorder who writes down family agreements and decisions in the Family Meeting Record
+- " a Reader who reads the instructions for each section out loud to the group - " a Recorder who documents family agreements and decisions in the Family Meeting Record

 Now you're ready to begin your meeting.

 (The guidelines for your family meeting begin on pg.
 13.)